Pfadi-Arth-Goldau/glutz-docker/README.md

 Allows to run the [glutz](https://glutz.com) eAccessServer software in a Docker dontainer

 Automaticaly downloads a fixed version while building the `Dockerfile`.
 To obtain the direct download url got to https://glutz.com/ch/de/service/download/soft-firm-ware and choose Linux, accept the GPL.
-You get redirected to the real download site (e.g. for 1.13.4 it is https://cip.myassets.ch/CIP/asset/download/glutz-website/99636)
+You get redirected to the real download site (e.g. for 1.13.4 it is https://cip.myassets.ch/CIP/asset/download/glutz-website/99636).
+Adjust the `Dockerfile` with the new url.

 # Instructions